 “Lithuania is undoubtedly one of the most attractive Crowdfunding jurisdictions in Europe due to its excellent infrastructure and brand new Crowdfunding Law”, – says Kestutis Kvainauskas attorney-at- law at ECOVIS ProventusLaw in Vilnius, Lithuania.

 Crowdfunding improves access to funding especially for start-ups and other small businesses.
 A start-up can present its business plan on an online platform and call for support in the form of a loan or (‘peer-to- peer lending’)equity.
 Investors receive a financial return for their investment.
 It is currently difficult for many platforms to expand into other EU countries.
 This is why crowdfunding in the EU is underdeveloped as compared to other major world economies, and the EU market is fragmented.
 One of the biggest hurdles is the lack of common rules across the EU.
 This considerably raises compliance and operational costs and prevents crowdfunding platforms from expanding across borders.

 European Crowdfunding license already exists

-Modern Crowdfunding instruments like ICO and token offerings available now
+Modern Crowdfunding instruments like ICO, STO and other token offerings available now

-Lithuanian licensed Crowdfunding operators permitted to raise a capital through their crowdfunding platforms using Initial Coin Offerings (ICO), token offerings on blockchain and other modern instruments.
-This opens completely new opportunities for fundraisers license their ICO’s and token offerings for completely legal distribution through the licensed entity to investors all over the European Union.
+Lithuanian licensed Crowdfunding operators permitted to raise a capital through their crowdfunding platforms using Initial Coin Offerings ICO, Security Token Offerings STO on blockchain and other modern instruments.
+This opens completely new opportunities for fundraisers license their ICO’s, STO’s and token offerings for distribution through the Lithuanian Crowdfunding platform to investors all over the European Union.